AbhinavS99/Reconstructing-Posture-with-ML-and-DL/README.md

 :-------------------------:|
 ![](Plots/posture-reconstruction.jpg) |

 This research looks at various techniques for the classification of univariate posture reconstruction data.
 The dataset used is freely available on Kaggle.
-We have tried to convert the problem of classifying time series data into a standard classification problem.
+The project tries to convert the problem of classifying time series data into a standard classification problem.

 ---
 ## Outline